autometrics-dev/gettingstarted-am-rs/README.md

 The application will start on a port 3000 by default and expose a metrics endpoint.

+NOTE: You can override the listen address by exporting the `LISTEN_ADDRESS` environment variable.
+Note that you have to use this same address in the next step.

 4. Start the Autometrics CLI and Explorer

 Start the Autometrics CLI and point it to the endpoint it can scrape metrics from.